Benchmarking LHC searches for light 2HDM+$\boldsymbol{a}$ pseudoscalars: Abstract

 \section{Abstract}

 {\bf Using two suitable benchmark scenarios that satisfy the experimental constraints on the total decay width of the $\bm{125 \, {\rm GeV}}$ Higgs boson, we determine the bounds on light CP-odd spin-0 states in the 2HDM+$\bm{a}$ model that arise from existing LHC searches.
-Our work should prove useful for 2HDM+$\bm{a}$ interpretations of future ATLAS, CMS and LHCb searches for~pseudoscalars with masses below the electroweak scale. }
+Our work represents the first thorough study that considers the parameter space with $\bm{m_a \lesssim 100 \, {\rm GeV}}$ and should prove useful for 2HDM+$\bm{a}$ interpretations of future ATLAS, CMS and LHCb searches for~pseudoscalars with masses below the electroweak scale. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}